This document is intended to define the rules and expectations for a typical tournament.

 - Judges have the final say on the meaning of a card’s text.

 - Not all information relevant to a text’s interpretation is stated on the back of a card.
-The Basic Rules, Keyword Reference, and back of the card must all be considered when interpreting a card’s text.
+The Comprehensive Rules should be considered as well.